 ZZ Servers end-to-end network authentication solutions have been developed to secure every access point to the corporate network using CRYPTOCard products to provide two-factor authentication for remote access, web access and domain logon.
 See below for more details on how our products such as two-factor authentication can be deployed in your infrastructure to provide secure access in a variety of environments.

-Two-Factor Authentication (2FA) is also known as Dual Factor Authentication (DFA)
+Two-Factor Authentication (2FA) is also known as Multi-Factor Authentication (MFA)

 When you think of all that happens online and you consider all that goes on in the 'networked' world, you can start to appreciate the tremendous need for strong security measures to protect online assets, data and communications.